Buying clothes is relatively easy.

 For ladies who have a zip on the back of the item, ensure there is no pulling or puckering.
 The item needs to drape to accentuate, rather than pull.

-As a last tip for both men and women: If you can’t steer your car without straining across the bust, pecs, or shoulders, or you can’t give a hug for the fabric pulling tightly across your back: It’s too tight, and needs returning.
+As a last tip for both men and women: If you can’t steer your car without straining across the bust, pecs, or shoulders, or you can’t give a hug for the fabric pulling tightly across your back: It’s too tight and needs returning.

 Waist

-For garments like jeans, skirts, evening trousers, or leggings, there should be around two fingers of so called wiggle room between your skin and the fabric.
+For garments like jeans, skirts, evening trousers, or leggings, there should be around two fingers of so-called wiggle room between your skin and the fabric.

 If you can’t comfortably fit two fingers between the waistband of your item and your skin, this is a no-go and you should try one size up.

 Our bodies change size during the day.
 Bloating caused by a big meal, or our core tucking in after a workout can all change the size of our waist at different points of the day.
-The last thing you will need is your clothes becoming too tight fitting or too loose around your waist, as it can become uncomfortable or embarrassing if it keeps sliding down.
+The last thing you will need is for your clothes to become too tight fitting or too loose around your waist, as it can become uncomfortable or embarrassing if it keeps sliding down.

 Hips